janasoham/janasoham.github.io/_publications/characterization-ieee.md

 date: 2019-10-01
 permalink: /publications/characterization-non-kernel

-excerpt: 'In this work we provide a characterization of the class of divergences that bypasses the use of non-parametric smoothing in the construction of divergences, leading to minimum distance estimation free of issues such as dimensionality, smoothness etc. that usual kernell density esitmators exhibit.'
+excerpt: 'In this work, we provide a characterization of the class of divergences that bypasses the use of nonparametric smoothing in the construction of the divergences, leading to minimum distance estimation free of issues such as dimensionality, smoothness, etc. that the usual kernel density estimators exhibit.'

 venue: 'IEEE Transactions on Information Theory'
 citation: 'with Ayanendranath Basu'